tinosai/tinosai.github.io/_posts/2019-09-21-ChainRule.markdown

 Hello everyone!
 As I promised, I am publishing the first article about the chain rule for a fully connected neural network.

-First, I will explain the basics of the *feedforward* step for a fully connected neural network.
-I will derive the vector formulation *backpropagation* and provide some pseudocode of the latter (up until last week I was considering to publish the python implementation but for backprop but for the sake of generality I will try to keep the code as much language agnostic as I can).  <br />
+First, I will explain the basics of the *feedforward* step for a fully connected neural network, then I will derive the vector formulation *backpropagation* (up until last week I was considering to publish the python implementation but for backprop but for the sake of generality I will refrain from going into coding details).  <br />

 First of all, some math.
 In this blog I will use the denominator layout notation.
 It means that the vectors will be treated as **row vectors**.
 This affects what the equations look like and may cause some confusion at the beginning, but it won't be a big problem once the reader gets used to it.  <br />
-Also, for the sake of readability, I will introduce some signs indicating whether a certain element is a scalar, a vector or a matrix. <br />

 ## 1. Notation
 All lower-case letters will indicate scalars/vectors whereas uppercase letters will indicate matrices.